docker/docs/develop/develop-images/dockerfile_best-practices.md

   of the child images is sufficient.
 However, certain instructions require more examination and explanation.

-- For the `ADD` and `COPY` instructions, the contents of the file(s) in the image are examined and a checksum is calculated for each file.
+- For the `ADD` and `COPY` instructions, the last-modified time of the file(s) in the image is considered first.
+If the last-modified time has changed, the contents of the file(s) in the image are examined.
+A checksum is calculated for each file.
 The last-modified and last-accessed times of the file(s) are not considered in these checksums.
 During the cache lookup, the checksum is compared against the checksum in the existing images.
 If anything has changed in the file(s), such as the contents and metadata, then the cache is invalidated.

 - Aside from the `ADD` and `COPY` commands, cache checking does not look at the files in the container to determine a cache match.
 For example, when processing